-Going up against big corporations like Uber and Lyft after a rideshare accident in Marion can be intimidating on your own.
-If you hire a rideshare accident lawyer from the Fitch Law Firm LLC, they can handle all aspects of your claim.
-These aspects include representing you throughout your case, helping you pursue compensation for your damages, and identifying the liable party.
+Going up against a rideshare corporation after one of its drivers causes an accident can be intimidating on your own.
+However, if you hire a Marion Uber and Lyft rideshare accident lawyer from the Fitch Law Firm LLC, our team can handle all aspects of your claim or lawsuit for you.
+Our services include representing you throughout the case, identifying the liable party, and helping you pursue compensation for your damages.

-These services and others might seem costly, but don’t worry.
+Representation up front from a personal injury law firm might seem costly, but you don’t have to worry about legal fees when you work with us.
 Our accident lawyers work for a contingency fee, meaning you don’t pay us anything upfront, out of pocket, or hourly—even the first consultation is free.
-Once you receive compensation, we will take our payment.
-If you don’t get any, we take nothing from you.
+If you don’t receive a settlement or court award, we take nothing from you.

-Hiring our injury lawyers in Marion can take all your stress away from pursuing a case.
-You focus on getting better; we focus on getting you the financial recovery you need.
-Part of this process includes gathering evidence.
+Hiring one of our car accident lawyers in Marion can take some of the stress away from pursuing a personal injury or wrongful death case.
+While you focus on getting better, we focus on getting you the financial recovery to address your accident-related damages.

 - Had a duty to keep you and others safe on the road

 - Failed to uphold this duty of care

 - Caused the accident and your injuries, which have resulted in your economic and non-economic damages

 Forms of evidence we can use to support these claims and ultimately identify the at-fault party include: